Welcome to the “Age of the Customer.” Are you ready?

 Here is another common way to ask the Customer Effort Score question in a survey:

 A CES survey is typically deployed after a support interaction.
 But, for SaaS businesses, the CES survey can also help gauge the effort the customer must expend to onboard with you, the process of installing and becoming trained in the use of software.
 Onboarding can be self-service or high touch, and likely a combination of both.
 These steps that lead to a customer’s first experience of value are critical to success.
 CES survey feedback can help you get it right.

 According to the Harvard Business Review, CES can predict repurchasing even better than CSAT, making it a go-to, critical metric for SaaS companies, that depend heavily on successful onboarding and customer success to lay the foundation for repeat purchases.

 How do CX metrics work together?

 If measuring Customer Experience requires a comprehensive view, these three metrics help you get there.
 CX consultant Melinda Gonzalez says to “think in terms of layers.”
 Net Promoter Score delivers the big picture of customer loyalty and relationship over the long-term.
 CSAT & CES are typically transactional metrics that can help you analyze key touchpoints in the customer’s journey.
 CSAT can measure overall satisfaction on a number of attributes so you can discover and refine those that are most meaningful to your customers.
 And, Customer Effort Score dials in on one attribute, effort, and is incredibly useful for smoothing the customer’s path to their desired outcome.

-You’ll always need “The One Number You Need to Grow.”
-However, it’s 13 years later, and the numbers you need have grown.
+You’ll always need Net Promoter Score, “The One Number You Need to Grow.”
+However, the numbers you need have grown.
 CX improvement takes focus, but modern survey platforms can help streamline the process.
 The reward is market success.
 When you edge out the competition through world class customer experience–think JetBlue, Starbucks, Charles Schwab and Trader Joe’s–your customers will reward you with repeat business and brand advocacy.

 How can I improve customer experience?